 Evolutionary biomechanics and multidisciplinary research

-For six years, we have been at the helm of a multidisciplinary, basic research team of biologists, engineers, mathematicians, polymer scientists, and physicists spanning six universities.
-We focus on the principles of fast, small, repeatable systems.
-With this brain trust, numbering over 75 participants, we have been able to dig deeply into the mechanics of biological systems, build and design synthetic systems to test mechanical and evolutionary hypotheses, establish mathematical and physical models, and explore the diversity of biological systems.
-We have leveraged physical and mathematical models of mantis shrimp and trap-jaw ants to explore the tradeoffs described above and to generate a foundation of evolutionary thinking through which biological systems are not viewed as perfection, but as an informative conglomerate of history, physical tradeoffs, and environments.
+Through funding by a Multidisciplinary University Research Initiative (MURI), Patek led a multidisciplinary, basic research team of biologists, engineers, mathematicians, polymer scientists, and physicists spanning six universities.
+We focused on establishing the interdisciplinary principles of fast, small, repeated-use systems.
+With this brain trust, numbering over 75 participants, we delved into the mechanics of biological systems, built and designed synthetic systems to test mechanical and evolutionary hypotheses, established mathematical and physical models, and explored the diversity of biological systems.
+We leveraged physical and mathematical models of mantis shrimp and trap-jaw ants to explore the tradeoffs described above and to generate a foundation of evolutionary thinking through which biological systems are not viewed as perfection, but as an informative conglomerate of history, physical tradeoffs, and environments.
 This interdisciplinary research effort expresses our overarching goals to explore the interface of physics and evolution, ignite basic discovery research in unexplored realms of biology, and launch a robust field of interdisciplinary and translational biomechanics grounded in evolutionary analysis.

 For our latest papers on this topic, check out our Google Scholar, Research Gate, or Orcid pages.